Topological realization of algebras of quasi-invariants, I (with an Appendix by M. V. Feigin and K. E. Feldman): Spaces of quasi-invariants

-together with maps $ p_m: X_m(G,T) \to BG $ satisfy the first three properties {\rm (QI$_{1}$), (QI$_{2}$)} and {\rm (QI$_{3}$)} of Section~\ref{realizationprob}. \end{prop} \begin{proof} If $W$ is simply-laced, all reflection hyperplanes of $W$ are in the same orbit, and the poset $\M(W)$ consists only of constant multiplicities which we identify with $ \Z_+ $.
+where the diagram of $($total$)$ spaces in the middle together with maps $ p_m: X_m(G,T) \to BG $ satisfy the first three properties {\rm (QI$_{1}$), (QI$_{2}$)} and {\rm (QI$_{3}$)} of Section~\ref{realizationprob}. \end{prop} \begin{proof} If $W$ is simply-laced, all reflection hyperplanes of $W$ are in the same orbit, and the poset $\M(W)$ consists only of constant multiplicities which we identify with $ \Z_+ $.
 By Ganea's Theorem~\ref{GThm}, the homotopy fibre $ F_m = F_m(G,T)$ at stage $m$ in \eqref{Gatow3} can be represented by the iterated join

-where $E_{m-1}G $ is Milnor's model for the $(m-1)$-universal $G$-bundle (see Section~\ref{S3.1}).
+where $E_{m-1}G $ is Milnor's model for the $(m-1)$-universal $G$-bundle (see Example~\ref{exmil}).
 The fibre \eqref{eq1} carries a natural left (holonomy) action $\,\Omega BG \times F_m \to F_m \,$ that under the identification \eqref{eq1}, corresponds to the diagonal action of $G\,$:

 where $g,\,g_0,\,g_1,\,\ldots,\, g_m \in G $ and $(t_0,\ldots, t_m) \in \Delta^m $, see \eqref{itjoin}.
 The space $ X_m = X_m(G,T) $ can then be represented as the homotopy quotient

 and the fibration $ F_m \to X_m \to BG $ in \eqref{Gatow3} is identified with the Borel fibration